 As noted above, the uncertainty in using data mining methods for policy research needs not only to be represented in the technical structure, but also in terms of expectations and appropriate project management practices used to guide it.
 We came to learn that these are equally important considerations in trying to get the best value out of data mining projects in a policy context—in fact, the technical and management aspects are deeply intertwined.
-Accordingly, we’ll discuss them in depth in an upcoming post in this series.
+Accordingly, we’ll discuss them in depth in the next post in this series.

 Coda: R&I plug-ins with the revised framework

 For those interested in seeing how the domain-specific R&I plug-ins fit into the revised framework structure, this image should sate your curiosity.
 The indicator inventory is used during the scoping phase only, whereas all the other plug-ins get used twice—once during the scoping phase as the study design is taking shape and being tested, and once again when the project shifts into full-scale implementation.

 Science-Metrix’s final report for this data mining project is available from the Publications Office of the European Union.